 Change in the size of the Agency or it’s Clients

-Clients sometimes out grow the agency they started with.
+Reasons agencies lose clients is that clients sometimes outgrow the agency they started with.
 Or require a larger, more experienced agency to handle its business.
 Staff size matters for customers in an agency.
 Not how many are on staff.
 But how many of them are clearly defined in the roles.
 Do they have the skills for the service clients need?
 If your agency is developer heavy and doesn’t have many marketing managers.
 Then clients could feel that another agency would be a better fit for their needs.

 If the agency grows, then the clients they have are too small a percentage of its business for attention.
 It’s not personal, but client budgets have to be large enough to justify the hours and resources for the agency to cover cost.
 Which ultimately keeps it in business.